shalom2552/TerminalIdleTycoon/README.md

 ## Future
   1. Make it a GUI
-  2. Add a parallel game running
+  2. Add a running game parallel
-  3. Create Objects: farm, worker
+  3. Create objects: farm, worker

 <br>